Portfolio Development and Assessment

 • Who is eligible for the SAIL Program?

-In order to enroll for the MID50/350 SAIL course and embark on the portfolio development process, MSPS students must meet the following eligibility requirements:
+In order to enroll for the MID50/350 SAIL course and embark on the portfolio development process, SPS students must meet the following eligibility requirements:

-1. Students must be enrolled at least one (1) full term in MSPS (carrying a minimum of six (6) credits) as degree-seeking undergraduates before applying to participate in the SAIL program.
+1. Students must be enrolled at least one (1) full term in SPS (carrying a minimum of six (6) credits) as degree-seeking undergraduates before applying to participate in the SAIL program.

 2. Students must have a minimum cumulative grade point average (CGPA) of 2.75/4.0.